Backup

 USB SuperDrive

 You should still occasionally back up important data to a write-only removable disc.
 Here is how to burn CDs or DVDs, using the Finder, to back up your precious data to disc.
-(If your Mac doesn't have a CD-ROM drive, buy an Apple external drive.)
+Apple has discontinued this product as ot August 2024.
+Other third party suppliers still make such disc burners.
+I hope future versions of macOS will support it.
+(I have a Linux box with a CD drive, so maybe I can figure out how to use it for backup and reading music CDs.)

 1. Start by cleaning your CD drive.